• Home

 Board Committee Liaisons

 The Office Manager provides support for the committees under the management of the President.
-The Office Manager manages the Website Calendar of Events that includes listings of committee activities and events.
-The Office Manager manages communications including the Office E-News and periodic E-Blasts.
-The Office E-News is sent to all members and includes the Calendar of Events and Committee Updates/Reports.
-E-Blasts may be used to publicize individual committee meetings and events and are sent to all members and, if desired, other public contacts.
-The Office Manager also handles Website event registrations.
-It is the job of the Office Manager to hold committee chairs responsible for timely submission of committee reports.
+The Office Manager manages the Website Calendar of Events that includes listings of committee events that have been approved by the Board or in some cases by the President (see Committee Events/Activities below).
+The Office Manager manages communications including the Office E-News and periodic E-Blasts or Event Announcements.
+The Office E-News is sent to all members and includes a link to the Calendar of Events and also includes Committee Updates.
+E-Blasts may be used to publicize individual committee meetings and committee events/activities to members or contacts as appropriate.
+The Office Manager handles committee event registrations where a ticket fee is charged.
+It is the job of the Office Manager to remind committee chairs to timely submit committee minutes/reports.

 Office Manager